James Geddes (engineer): Biography

 He served as a judge and was elected to the 18th Congress in 1818 as a Federalist.
+He later became a supporter of the Anti-Masonic Party.

 His son, George Geddes, was a New York State legislator.
 His grandson, also called James Geddes, was a civil engineer and agriculturist.

 Geddes died at Salina, New York on August 19, 1838, in the part of it which would later become known as the Town of Geddes, named for him.